sgozdzik/serfadesign/README.md

 This library contains some useful common UI components.
 You can check them on example app.

+At this moment it is very basic version - so all of the components could be improved and have more parameters.
+It will change in next versions.

 You can download apk here:

 [**Download APK**](https://google.pl)